pereGelabert/starter-academic3/content/post/Es-un-polvori-per-que-abandona-la-terra-i-quins-riscos-té/index.md

 <p align="justify">

 TV interview related to the article: <b> Gelabert, P., M. Rodrigues, J.J.
 Vidal-Macua, A. Ameztegui, and C. Vega-Garcia.
 2022.
-“Spatially Explicit Modeling of the Probability of Land Abandonment in the Spanish Pyrenees. <i>Landscape and Urban Planning</i> 226: 104487. </b>
+Spatially Explicit Modeling of the Probability of Land Abandonment in the Spanish Pyrenees. <i>Landscape and Urban Planning</i> 226: 104487. </b>

 <a href="https://pjgelabert.netlify.app/publication/landtrendr-smoothed-spectral-profiles-enhance-woody-encroachment-monitoring"> Link to publication </a>